Round 1- Written Test (WeCP)

 Round 3-Technical Interviews

-The TR was a beautiful looking woman.
-She was going through my resume when I entered her the cabin.
+My head was a woman and she went through my resume after I joined the meeting online.
 She smiled at me and greeted me Good Morning.
 I greeted her back.

 Interviewer: Hello Venkata.
 How are you today?